-At the time of purchase the maximum share that can be purchased is 75%, the minimum is 25%.
-The share you purchase will need to be funded by yourself using a mixture of your savings (the deposit) and a mortgage.
+The share you purchase will need to be funded by yourself using a mixture of your savings (your deposit) and a mortgage.

-The housing association will purchase the remaining share and charge you rent.
-If you wish, you will be able to purchase further shares in your home at a later date.
+Usually, the housing association purchases the remaining share and will charge you rent.
+If you wish, you may be able to purchase further shares in your home at a later date.
 This is known as ‘stair casing’.

 Your home may be repossessed if you do not keep up repayments on your mortgage.